 “At the beginning of 2014, consumer spending is proving to remain a strong pillar of German economic growth,” GfK economist Rolf Bürkl said in a statement.

-GfK economist Bürkl said thatprivate consumption was bound to bolster economic output even stronger in 2014
+GfK economist Bürkl said that private consumption was bound to bolster economic output even stronger in 2014, as German gross domestic product was expected to surge up to 2 percent.

 According to the GfK survey, which was compiled from about 2000 consumers, Germans' propensity to save hit the lowest level since the country was re-united in 1990.